tscircuit/v0.0.x-cli/README.md

 This project is developed with [bun](https://bun.sh/), make sure you have that installed.

-Run `bun bootstrap` to install dependencies and `bun cli.ts` to run test the cli in development.
+Run `bun install` to install dependencies and `bun cli/cli.ts` to run test the cli in development.

 To run tests, run `bun test`